 What the audit found

-Four gaps in the initial scan:
+Three gaps in the initial scan:

-- •No explicit AI bot rules in robots.txt: no allow or disallow for GPTBot, OAI-SearchBot, ClaudeBot, or Google-Extended.
+• No explicit AI bot rules in robots.txt: no allow or disallow for GPTBot, OAI-SearchBot, ClaudeBot, or Google-Extended.

-- •No Organization schema: AI tools had no structured signal identifying who runs the site or what the business does.
+• No Organization schema: AI tools had no structured signal identifying who runs the site or what the business does.

-- •Accordion DOM content invisible to crawlers: the FAQ answers were in a Radix UI accordion that unmounts closed content from the DOM, making them absent from the raw HTML any bot reads.
+• Accordion DOM content invisible to crawlers: the About page had nine FAQ questions and answers, but they were inside a Radix UI accordion that unmounts closed content from the DOM.
+Bots saw the question headings and nothing else.

 Change 1: AI bot access in robots.txt